On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Riemann--Stieltjes and Darboux--Stieltjes Integrable Functions

-where none of the $t_k$ are a discontinuity of $\rho$. \end{proof} In the above proof, we used only right continuity of $f$.
+where none of the $t_k$ is a discontinuity point of $\rho$. \end{proof} In the above proof, we used only the right continuity of $f$.
 However, $f$ must be left continuous at points where $\rho$ is not left continuous \cite[Theorem~7.29]{Apostol:1981}.